Resurrection Catholic Secondary School: Athletics

 Resurrection has introduced the PEAT athletics program, which is an enrichment program for self-motivated student-athletes who demonstrate exceptional athletic potential in a given sport.
-Applicants to the program must also possess strong academic commitment, and be positive contributors to the Resurrection community.
-Applicants must be working toward a provincial/ national/ international championship outside of high school sport.
-The PEAT program will focus on developing essential transferable skills including speed, agility, endurance, power, and flexibility.
+The PEAT program will focus on developing transferable skills including speed, agility, endurance, power, and flexibility.

 Resurrection is a member of the eight team District 8 Athletic Association.

 Academics

 During the course of the 2011-2012 school year, Resurrection's Reach for the Top team won the regional tournament for Waterloo, and therefore ended up attending the Provincial championships, where the team placed 13th in the Province.